Studying with a disability

 Individual study pace

-If you feel the need to take your studies at a slower pace, we can form an individual study plan for you, together with the Director of Studies and Student Counselor.
+If you feel the need to take your studies at a slower pace, we can form an individual study plan for you, together with the Director of Studies and Student Counsellor.

 It is possible to have more time for your examination, or oral instead of written, or to sit by yourself or in a smaller group.
 The examinor for your course decides which customization is possible.